ooddle

 The Bottom Line

-If you are an athlete who already has training dialed in and you want continuous biometric feedback, Whoop is excellent.
+If you are an athlete who already has training dialed in and you want continuous biometric feedback to fine-tune intensity and recovery, Whoop is excellent and worth the cost.
 If you want a daily plan that tells you what to do across sleep, movement, meals, and stress, ooddle is the better starting point.
-The two stack well together for those who want both data and direction.
+The two stack well together for users who want both data and direction, with Whoop providing the signal and ooddle providing the structure.

 Ready to try something different?